 - when you contact Breastcancer.org by email, either to ask questions or to submit your ideas or suggestions

-We may use the information you provide to deliver the services you have requested, for example:
+We may use the information you provide for a variety of uses including:

-- if you sign up for our Community and elect to make your email address available to us, we may send you email regarding Community changes or questions about your Discussion Board postings.
+- To operate and provide the services you have requested; for example, if you sign up for our Community and elect to make your email address available to us, we may send you an email regarding Community changes or questions about your Discussion Board postings.

 NOTE: Users should be aware that choosing a username that allows personal identification, or disclosing personally identifiable information when posting messages to the Discussion Boards makes the information submitted public.
 Such disclosure may increase the chance of receiving "spam" or unsolicited email.

-- if you request free printed booklets, we may use the name and postal mailing address you provide to mail you the booklets you request.
+- To perform the services requested by you; for example, if you request free printed booklets, we may use the name and postal mailing address you provide to mail you the booklets you request.

-- if you provide your email address in connection with an order, we may send you email confirmation of your order.
+- To fulfill and provide updates about our services and your respective orders; for example, if you provide your email address in connection with an order, we may send you email confirmation of your order.

-- if you send us a question by email, we may use the email address you provide to respond to your question.
+- Responding to questions you may send; for example, if you send us a question by email, we may use the email address you provide to respond to your question.

-- if you elect to add your address to our mailing list, we may send you informational materials and notice of special events at Breastcancer.org.
+- To contact you; for example, we may send you informational materials and notice of special events at Breastcancer.org.

-- if you purchase a product or other service, we may use the credit card information you provide to bill you for the product or service you have requested.
+- To perform contractual obligations and operate and manage the services offered to you; for example, if you purchase a product or other service, we may use the credit card information you provide to bill you for the product or service you have requested.

-- if you choose to contribute to Breastcancer.org, we may use the information you provide to process the transaction.
+- To process and solicit donations or other contributions to Breastcancer.org; for example, we may use the information you provide to process the transaction.
 We may also mail you updates on our programs and support offerings.
 You may also receive future solicitations for donations to support these programs and offerings.

 - The profile you create on our site will be publicly accessible unless otherwise indicated.
 You may change the privacy settings of your profile through your account portal.

-We may also use the information you provide to operate and maintain the Breastcancer.org web site and to improve our content, services, and communications with you.
+We may also process the information you provide to us, including content generated by you and posted in forums on our website, to operate and maintain the Breastcancer.org web site and to improve our content, services, and communications with you.

 If you are visiting our web site from a country outside the United States, you acknowledge and agree that in using this web site, you will transfer personal information about yourself to the United States, that the data protection laws of the United States may not be as comprehensive as those in your own country and that the transfer of this personal information occurs with your consent.